 This paper first introduces a new method for implementing an arbitrary terminal admittance.
 The switched mode synthetic admittance requires no high voltage linear components, is small in size, and is ideal for implementing industrial scale shunt damping systems with large excitation.
-It is shown how the device is capable of harvesting power from structural vibrations.
-Energy that would normally be dissipated by resistive circuit components can be stored for external use.
+The device is capable of recycling reactive power and when compared to opamp based techniques, requires only a miniscule operating current.